stormmind-ch/report/chapters/ch3_methodology/sub2_deep_learning_experiments.typ

 === #abbr.l[FNN] based forecasting model <fnn_setup>
-Our first experiment employed a baseline #abbr.a[FNN], whose architecture is illustrated in @fnn_experiment.
+Our first experiment employed a #abbr.a[FNN], whose architecture is illustrated in @fnn_experiment.
 The #abbr.a[FNN] was used as a baseline model, as they are simple to create and light in computation time.
 The network consists of 10 fully connected layers with #abbr.a[ReLU] #footnote([The #abbr.a[ReLU] activation function is defined as: $"ReLU"(x) = x^+ = max(0, x)$]) activation functions.
 This depth was chosen to for a sufficient level of non-linearity to capture complex feature interactions, while keeping the model small enough to avoid overfitting.
-The model was trained using the Adam optimizer and Cross Entropy Loss Function.
+The model was trained using the Adam optimizer @kingmaAdamMethodStochastic2017 and Cross Entropy Loss Function.

 #figure(
   image("images/fnn_illustration-experiment.png", width: 100%),
   caption: [Illustration of the  #abbr.a[FNN]: 3 Input Neurons, 2 Output Neurons.
-8 hidden layers with Neurons variing between 8 and 64 as shown in the illustration respectively.]
+8 hidden layers with Neurons varying between 8 and 64 as shown in the illustration respectively.]
   )<fnn_experiment>

 === #abbr.a[LSTM] based Forecasting Model<lstm-setup>

 To model temporal dependencies in the weather-related input features, we implemented a sequence model based on #abbr.a[LSTM] units.
-The architecture is illustrated in @lstm-model and consists of a stack of 10 #abbr.a[LSTM] layers followed by a fully connected output layer.
+The architecture is illustrated in @lstm-model and consists of a stack of $m = 10$ #abbr.a[LSTM] layers followed by a fully connected output layer.

 The LSTM block, shown in the middle of @lstm-model, receives as input a multivariate time series of weather features, such as temperature, rainfall, and temperature, over a fixed sequence window.